 You might be wondering how psychographic segmentation really differs from the basic geographic or demographic elements.
 Well, if you think about it in layers, simple segmentation methods are just the surface; significant, but depthless.
 Psychographic segmentation, however, is deeper.
 It spans from the top layer, throughout the middle sections and right down to the fundamental foundations.

 The versatility and potential value of psychographic data are what make it so powerful.
-It allows you to get to know your audience by their emotional and personal details, enabling you to understand exactly what it is that motivates them and gauge how they may respond to your brand.
+It helps you to get to know your audience by their emotional and personal details, enabling you to understand exactly what it is that motivates them and gauge how they may respond to your brand.

 This all sounds amazing, right?
 But it’s not all roses.
 You see, whilst psychographic data has the potential to bring added value to your brand, the data itself can be quite difficult, and time-consuming, to gather.